tum-gis/cartographer_audi_a2d2/docs/source/getting_started.rst

 Getting Started
 ===============

-Since this package only provides the configurations and launch files, the building and installation is very similar to the `Cartographer ROS package`_.
+Since this package only provides the configurations and launch files, the building and installation are very similar to the `Cartographer ROS package`_.

 .. _Cartographer ROS package: https://google-cartographer-ros.readthedocs.io/en/latest/compilation.html